Mother of missing baby tells activist the child died and she disposed of the body

 According to the video, posted on Henderson’s Facebook page, the mother said she fell asleep with Kyon on top of her.
 She said she rolled over and woke to find him not breathing.

-In soft voice that often wavered, the mother said she left Kyon on her bed and went outside, where she encountered a woman who she said asked about the infant.
+In a soft voice that often wavered, the mother said she left Kyon on her bed and went outside, where she encountered a woman who she said asked about the infant.
 That woman was not identified.
 She went back inside and Kyon still wasn’t breathing.

 “I panicked,” the mother said.
 “I got a blanket and a car seat and I wrapped him up and took it outside and disposed of it in the trash.
 And that’s what happened.”